cshenton/normal-comparison/README.md

 Theano and Tensorflow backends of PyMC3 and Edward come with great tooling, and benefit from the externality of a wider community than just people doing bayesian inference.

+## Edward

+- Great API
+- Posterior Definition is a little verbose
+- VI Strugges to converge on scale parameter
+- Sampling methods don't seem to work

+Edward has by far my favourite API of the three.
+So it was unfortunate that the estimated scale parameter varied so much from run to run.
+This is as compared to the ADVI routine in PyMC3, which produced mean estimates of the scale parameter within 0.01 of eachother from run to run.

+In addition, I could not get the sampling methods to work.
+This should serve more as an indication of how thin the documentation is on sampling methods in Edward, rather than the underlying library's correctness.